 You find anyone that may need medical attention

-If anyone appears to need medical attention, stay with the patient and send someone to alert the nearest Security personnel or the Medical Team located at the First Aid Station on 12th and Grove.
+If anyone appears to need medical attention, stay with the patient and send someone to alert the nearest Security personnel or the Medical Team located at the First Aid Station at Julia Davis Park.
 Security will all have radios and can communicate with the First Aid Station to send help.
 This is likely the fastest way to communicate, unless you are in eye sight of the Aid Station.
 We can then send help, assess the patient and treat as needed.

 You spot a disorderly festival-goer